DoniaEsawi/jobs/README.md

 ### jobs

-Scripts that should be run at a regular interval should be defined within `/src`.
-Any changes made in the `src` directory are immediately reflected in the Docker container filesystem.
+Define scripts that should be run at a regular interval within `/src`.

+It is recommended to use `npm run exec [src/path/to/script.js]` to run your script in development.
+The `exec` command is defined to transpile the script via `babel-node` before running.

 When the container is built for production, the `/src` directory is run through the JavaScript Babel transpiler and output to the `/dist` directory.

 The process that should be run regularly must be added to the crontab for regular invocation.
-Use the `/dist` version of the job (the once that is produced from the `npm run build` step) when listing it in crontab.
+Use the `/dist` version of the job (the one that is produced from the `npm run build` step) when listing it in crontab.

 ### crontab